-Modified-release preparations have been developed to mimic the physiological cortisol rhythm and improve compliance.^{10,11} The once-daily, modified-release hydrocortisone tablet was developed to prevent the afternoon immunity and increased frequency of infections, probably due to disruption of the circadian rhythm of cortisol by use of a regimen of multiple daily doses of glucocorticoids.
-We also showed that two of the most deleterious effects of glucocorticoid overtreatment-weight gain and increased HbA1,-can be prevented by changing the timing of administration without altering the dose.
+This study is the first non-sponsored, randomised controlled trial to investigate the effect of once-daily, modified-release hydrocortisone versus standard therapy on the primary outcome of metabolism in both patients with primary and secondary adrenal insufficiency.
+We showed that patients with adrenal insufficiency on standard therapy had impaired cell immunity and increased frequency of infections, probably due to disruption of the circadian rhythm of cortisol by use of a regimen of multiple daily doses of glucocorticoids.
+We also showed that two of the most deleterious effects of glucocorticoid overtreatment-weight gain and increased HbA1-can be prevented by changing the timing of administration without altering the dose.
 Additionally, switching from multiple-daily to once-daily glucocorticoid administration restored immune-cell homoeostasis and reduced the frequency of infections.
 We have provided a molecular mechanism for the observed findings: the presence of low-grade inflammation leads to selective depletion of the immunoglobulin receptor, CD16, from the surface of natural killer cells.
 Such low-grade inflammation could also account for some of the unexplained symptoms reported by patients with adrenal insufficiency (eg, fatigue, impaired quality of life) and the increased risk of atherosclerosis in these patients in the absence of the usual predisposing factors.